-- Grounded tools require a three wire extension cord.
+- 1. Grounded tools require a three wire extension cord.
 Double Insulated tools can use either a two or three wire extension cord. - 2.
 As the distance from the supply outlet increases, you must use a heavier gauge extension cord.
 Using extension cords with inadequately sized wire causes a serious drop in voltage, resulting in loss of power and possible tool damage.
-(See Table A.) - The smaller the gauge number of the wire, the greater the capacity of the cord.
+(See Table A.) - 3.
+The smaller the gauge number of the wire, the greater the capacity of the cord.
 For example, a 14 gauge cord can carry a higher current than a 16 gauge cord.
-(See Table A.) - When using more than one extension cord to make up the total length, make sure each cord contains at least the minimum wire size required.
+(See Table A.) - When using more than one extension cord 4. to make up the total length, make sure each cord contains at least the minimum wire size required.
+(See Table A.) - If you are using one extension cord for more 5. than one tool, add the nameplate amperes and use the sum to determine the required minimum cord size.
 (See Table A.)